-The Franklin Pierce Dollar was the second coin issued during 2010 for the Presidential Dollar coin series.
+The Franklin Pierce Dollar (Buy on eBay) was the second coin issued during 2010 for the Presidential Dollar coin series.
 It represented the fourteenth release overall for the series, which began in 2007 to honor the former Presidents of the United States.

 The official launch ceremony for the coin was held on May 20, 2010 to coincide with the circulation release date.
 The event was held at Pierce Manse, the former President’s home in Concord, New Hampshire, co-hosted by the Franklin Pierce College and the Pierce Brigade.
 On hand for the occasion was United States Mint Deputy Director Andrew Brunhart and local school children who received a free coin to commemorate the day.

 The obverse of the Franklin Pierce Presidential Dollar featured a portrait designed by Susan Gamble and engraved by Charles L. Vickers.
 The inscriptions read “FRANKLIN PIERCE,” “IN GOD WE TRUST,” “14th PRESIDENT” and the years of his Presidential term “1853-1857.”

 The reverse of the coin featured a rendition of the Statue of Liberty, designed and engraved by Don Everhart.
 This image has been used as the reverse design for each coin in the Presidential Dollar series so far.
 Inscriptions read “UNITED STATES OF AMERICA” and the denomination “$1.”